ssheggrud/Mod_20_Project/README.md

 - We have successfully imported the election year results of 2017 indivdual and committee contributions to a DataFrame.
 Please refer to: https://github.com/ssheggrud/Mod_20_Project/tree/05_Riley
 - We have successfully identified roles for all the team members and have a good outline for our project.

-## Week 2 Anticipated Achievements (Work in progress)
+## Week 2 Achievements

  -  We have finished the presentation slide show: https://docs.google.com/presentation/d/1Y1IFccSH7uFPhK94G6A1tpfghD0K2uWRChJvdhHHcMU/edit?usp=sharing
+ - We have started working on the data vizualization piece of the project.

 ## Data
 Datasets date back from 2001 to present year 2021.